varletjs/rattail/docs/general/is-date.md

 # isDate

-Determine whether the input value is a Date
+Determine whether the input value is a `Date`.

 ### Usage